AscendEX (BitMax) Token (BTMX) Price Hits $2.00 on Major Exchanges

-AscendEX (BitMax) Token (CURRENCY:BTMX) traded down 25.3% against the US dollar during the twenty-four hour period ending at 16:00 PM E.T. on December 25th.
-Over the last week, AscendEX (BitMax) Token has traded up 15.5% against the US dollar.
-One AscendEX (BitMax) Token coin can now be bought for approximately $2.00 or 0.00003550 BTC on cryptocurrency exchanges.
-AscendEX (BitMax) Token has a market capitalization of $1.32 billion and approximately $40.14 million worth of AscendEX (BitMax) Token was traded on exchanges in the last 24 hours.
+AscendEX (BitMax) Token (CURRENCY:BTMX) traded down 25.3% against the US dollar during the 1-day period ending at 22:00 PM ET on December 29th.
+In the last week, AscendEX (BitMax) Token has traded 15.5% higher against the US dollar.
+AscendEX (BitMax) Token has a total market cap of $1.32 billion and approximately $40.14 million worth of AscendEX (BitMax) Token was traded on exchanges in the last day.
+One AscendEX (BitMax) Token coin can currently be bought for approximately $2.00 or 0.00003550 BTC on major cryptocurrency exchanges.

 - Parkgene (GENE) traded 2,618,096.3% higher against the dollar and now trades at $25.59 or 0.00045023 BTC.